 -- David Sackett, 1996

-This glossary provides definitiond and some explanation of commonly used evidence-based medicine terms.
+This glossary provides definitions and explanations of commonly used evidence-based medicine terms.
 We are always keen to remain useful, so please don't hesitate to contact us if there are terms you would like us to add.

 The probability that an individual will experience the specified outcome during a specified period.
 It lies in the range 0 to 1, or is expressed as a percentage.
 By contrast with common usage, the word "risk" may refer to adverse events (such as myocardial infarction) or desirable events (such as cure).